 - Arthritis of the spine

-Bilateral foraminal stenosis caused by a disc herniation, a slipped disc, or a bulging disc typically means that damaged disc material is extruding into the foramen, constricting the space through which the nerve passes, thereby applying unwanted stress on the nerves.
+Bilateral foraminal stenosis caused by a disc herniation, a slipped disc or a bulging disc typically means that damaged disc material is protruding into one of the foramina, constricting the space through which the nerve passes, thereby applying pressure on the nerves.